-Come enjoy the scenic Shenandoah Valley—from hiking, fishing, and river activities to festivals and events!
-There are loads of fun outdoor activities for the whole family and amazing local area attractions within driving minutes of the campground.
+Come enjoy the scenic Shenandoah Valley—from hiking, fishing, and river activities to local festivals and events!
+Everywhere you turn, there are loads of exciting outdoor activities for the whole family and amazing area attractions within driving minutes of the campground.

-- Garden Maze – This stroller-friendly and handicap-accessible one-acre hedge maze—comprised of more than 1,500 individual evergreens—is the largest in the mid-Atlantic region.
-Fountains and a cooling mist fend off the heat while umbrellas are provided during light rains to allow maze runners to work their way through the eight foot-high, half-mile path.
-Forty divergence points complicate visitors' search for hidden goals that ultimately reveal the secret of the maze.
-Located next to Luray Caverns, the maze is just sixteen minutes from the campground and fifteen minutes from I-81 at New Market, Virginia.
+Garden Maze – This stroller-friendly and handicap-accessible one-acre hedge maze—comprised of more than 1,500 individual evergreens—is the largest in the mid-Atlantic region.
+Fountains and a cooling mist will fend off the heat while umbrellas are provided during light rains to allow maze runners to work their way through the eight foot-high, half-mile path in most weather.
+Forty divergence points complicate the search for hidden goals that reveal to the victorious the secret of the maze.
+Located next to Luray Caverns (you can park in the same lot!), the maze is just sixteen minutes from the campground and fifteen minutes from I-81 at New Market, Virginia.
 Visit the maze's website for information on hours, directions, and cost of admission (group rates are available).

 Other Nearby Attractions